 Coaching and Wellness

-Coaching and wellness may not seem to go hand in hand however, in actuality they are highly compatible.
+Coaching and wellness may not seem to go hand in hand however; in actuality they are highly compatible.
 One of the individuals who leads the research for wellness and coaching is Margaret, aka Coach Meg.
-She founded Wellcoaches Corporation in 2000, the first School of Coaching for health professionals and now a global standard-bearer for professional coaches in healthcare and wellness.
+She is a 17-year veteran of the biotechnology industry in the U.S., UK, Canada, and France.
+In 2000 she founded Wellcoaches Corporation, a school for professional coaches in healthcare and wellness.
 The Wellcoaches School of Coaching has trained more than 12,000 coaches in nearly 50 countries.
-Margaret is a 17-year veteran of the biotechnology industry in the U.S., UK, Canada, and France.

-She keynotes how coaching impacts people from the neuroscience and behavior change perspective:
+She notes how coaching impacts people from the neuroscience and behavior change perspective:

-Here is the upbeat news: She takes the stance that professional coaches can help people better engage in primary capacities and needs that is shown to be vital to human well-being.
+Here is the upbeat news: Coach Meg takes the stance that professional coaches can help people better engage in primary capacities and needs that are shown to be vital to human well-being.

 The following is a peek into the world of wellness coaching and how two primary capacities generate a sense of wellbeing and health.

 - Curiosity.
-Todd Kashdan, Psychologist asserts that curiosity is a primary driver of human wellbeing.
+Psychologist Todd Kashdan asserts that curiosity is a primary driver of human wellbeing.

 Result of not being curious: Declining mental capacity, which leads to other serious mental and brain digressions.

 Coaching is all about curiosity.
 Skilled coaching helps clients to move beyond the familiar, thinking beyond the mental barriers to a greater confidence, motivation, and an overall sense of wellbeing.

 Coaches are trained to ask powerful questions, the kind of questions that evoke exploration, insight, discovery, and action.
 Questions that create a focused state of mind because of the mental images they create, highly motivating the client to consider and explore the answers.
 This is curiosity at its finest!